danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 end
 ```

 To make a better user experience, the app should reply with a DM (direct message) to the user that submitted the feedback, confirming their feedback has been saved.
-To do this, we'll use the [postMessage API](https://api.slack.com/methods/chat.postMessage) provided by Slack.
+The [postMessage API](https://api.slack.com/methods/chat.postMessage) provided by Slack can be used for this.
 This was used in Part 2 of this series to send a message to the channel that a [retrospective was opened](../rails-slack-app-part2-slash-command-with-text-response#implement-slash-command).
-This time, instead of replying to the channel, we want to reply only to the user.
-This can be done by specifying the Slack user id as the `channel` argument.
+This time, instead of replying to the channel, the app should reply only to the user.
+This is accomplished by specifying the Slack user id as the `channel` argument.

 Here is the modified view_submission handler, with a DM back to the user: